OrchardCMS/OrchardCore/src/docs/guides/install-localization-files/index.md

 - The current version of the .NET Core SDK.
 You can download it from here [https://www.microsoft.com/net/download/core](https://www.microsoft.com/net/download/core).
 - A text editor and a terminal where you can type dotnet commands.
-- An already running Orchard Core CMS websites.
+- An already running Orchard Core CMS website.
 You can follow the guide [Creating an Orchard Core CMS website](../create-cms-application/index.md) if you haven't done it yet.

 ## Downloading the localization files

-Localization files are managed by the community on the [Crowding](https://crowdin.com/project/orchard-core) website.
+Localization files are managed by the community on the [Crowdin](https://crowdin.com/project/orchard-core) website.
 Anyone can provide custom languages or contribute to existing ones.

 ![image](assets/crowdin-languages.jpg)